liangzheng816/OfficeDocs-SharePoint/migration/spmt-workflow-step2.md

 **DefaultFlowOwnerEmail**

 The default flow owner is required for an OOTB (out of the box) Approval workflow because there isn’t an owner in the workflow definition.
 After migration, only flow owner and Power Automate admins can access the migrated flows.
 If the given owner email isn't a valid user at the destination, migration fails.
-The flow owner also needs to have permission to access the destination SPO list.
+The flow owner also needs to have permission to access the destination SharePoint list.

 ```powershell